by Sam Leaver

 We’re all a little guilty of spending too much time on our smart phones and devices but this is the perfect opportunity to capture those special moments, so take hundreds or pictures and videos.
 Be sure to ask a trustworthy stranger to take a picture of you with your whole group.

-One thing you’ll need to remember is your Travel Insurance.
+One thing you’ll need to remember is your family Travel Insurance.

-It’s easy to compare up to 48 prices online in minutes or if you prefer to speak to someone you can call us FREE on 0800 294 2969 and our award-winning team can help find the best policy for you and your trip.
+It’s easy to compare prices online in minutes or if you prefer to speak to someone you can call us FREE on 0800 294 2969.

 Insurance for pre-existing medical conditions

-Compare up to 48 prices online in minutes with cover for hundreds pre-existing medical conditions including heart conditions, diabetes and cancer.
-Prefer to speak to someone?
+Compare prices online in minutes with cover for hundreds pre-existing medical conditions including heart conditions, diabetes and cancer.

 Specialist Travel Insurance with no upper age limit